OlhaSvezhentseva/python-label_processing/README.rst

 For usage information, run any of these scripts with the option --help.

 * crop_seg.py
-   Uses a segmentation-model to perform segmentation of the labels and creates for every label-jpg crops for every label identified in a picture.
+   Uses a segmentation-model to perform segmentation on jpg images, crop and classify them.

    **Inputs:**
       - the path to the directory of the input jpgs (jpg_dir)
       - the model used for the segmentation (model)
-      - the path to the directory in which the resulting crops, the csv and ocr outputs will be stored (out_dir)
+      - the path to the directory in which the resulting crops and the csv will be stored (out_dir)

    **Outputs:**
-      - the labels in the pictures are segmented and cropped out of the picture, becoming their own file named after their jpg of origin and class.
+      - the labels in the pictures are segmented and cropped out of the picture, becoming their own file named after their jpg of origin and    assigned class.
-      - the segmentation outputs are also saved as a csv (filename, class, prediction score, coordinates).
+      - the predicted segmentation outputs are also saved as a csv (filename, class, prediction score, coordinates).

 * tesseract_ocr.py
-   Performs the ocr on the segmented labels and returns it as a json file.
+   Performs Pytesseract on the segmented labels and returns it as a json file.
    Before the ocr, preprocessing is done on the pictures to enhance the results.

    **Inputs:**
       - the path to the directory of the input jpgs (crop_dir)
-      - optional argument: select whether OCR should also be performed without preprocessed pictures (no_preprocessing)
+      - optional argument: select whether the verbose should be visible or not

    **Outputs:**
       - ocr results as a json file
+      - preprocessed images

-* vision.py
+* vision_api.py
-   Performs the ocr on the segmented labels by calling the google vision API and returns it as a json file.
+   Performs the Google Vision OCR on the segmented labels by calling the API and returns it as a json file.

    **Inputs:**
       - the path to the google credentials json file (credentials)
       - the path to the directory of the input jpgs (crop_dir)

-   **Outputs:**
+   **Output:**
       - ocr results as a json file

+* label_redundancy.py
+   Module calculating labels' redundancy of a given text transcription (Ground Truth or OCR generated).

+   **Input:**
+      - the path to the transcription dataset

+   **Output:**
+      - redundancy percentage of the dataset

 Input preparation
 -----------------